AlanKrajina/JS-learn/README.md

 ##### bind

-The bind method returns a function that needs to be called, but wherever the function that bind was called on had a this reference, the this is "hard set" to what was passed into bind.
+The bind method returns a function that needs to be called, but wherever the function that `bind` was called on had a `this` reference, the `this` is "hard set" to what was passed into `bind`.

 ```javascript